matroxel/roman_imsim/README.md

 # wfirst_imsim

-List of dependencies are represented in setup.py.
+Nonstandard dependencies are represented in setup.py.

 See wiki for information on how to run and documentation.